-Eligible watershed groups may submit a total of two (2) grant requests: One (1) proposal in the Mini Grant categories (Marketing or Healthy Watershed) AND one (1) proposal to the Spotlight Project.
+Eligible watershed groups may submit a total of two (2) grant requests: One (1) proposal in the Mini-Grant categories (Marketing or Healthy Watershed) AND one (1) proposal to the Spotlight Project.
 The requested grant amounts may not exceed the maximum request amount specified for the respective categories.

 Eligible applicants may receive only one (1) grant award.
-Grant awards will not exceed maximum request amounts in their respective categories.
+Grant awards will not exceed the maximum request amounts in their respective categories.

 Grant funding cannot be used retroactively to fund projects that have already occurred or taken place.